Randy Shilts

 Randy Shilts (August 8, 1951 – February 17, 1994) was an American journalist and author.
 After studying journalism at the University of Oregon, Shilts began working as a reporter for both The Advocate and the San Francisco Chronicle, as well as for San Francisco Bay Area television stations.
 In the 1980s, he was noted for being the first openly gay reporter for the San Francisco Chronicle.

 His first book, The Mayor of Castro Street: The Life and Times of Harvey Milk, was a biography of LGBT activist Harvey Milk.
 His second book, And the Band Played On, chronicled the history of the AIDS epidemic.
 Despite some controversy surrounding the book in the LGBT community, Shilts was praised for his meticulous documentation of an epidemic that was little-understood at the time.
 It was later made into an HBO film of the same name in 1993.
 His final book, Conduct Unbecoming: Gays and Lesbians in the US Military from Vietnam to the Persian Gulf, examined discrimination against lesbians and gays in the military.

 Shilts garnered several accolades for his work.
 He was honored with the 1988 Outstanding Author award from the American Society of Journalists and Authors, the 1990 Mather Lectureship at Harvard University, and the 1993 Lifetime Achievement Award from the National Lesbian and Gay Journalists' Association.
 Diagnosed with HIV in 1985, Shilts died of an AIDS-related illness in 1994 at the age of 42.

 Early life

-Born August 8, 1951, in Davenport, Iowa, Shilts grew up in Aurora, Illinois, with five brothers in a conservative, working-class family.
+Born August 8, 1951, in Davenport, Iowa, Shilts grew up in Aurora, Illinois, with four brothers in a conservative, working-class family.
 His father, Bud, sold prefabricated homes.
 His mother, Norma, raised the children as Methodists.
-Norma was an alcoholic, and she frequently abused Randy.
+Norma was an alcoholic who frequently beat Randy when he was young.

 In high school, Shilts founded a local chapter for Young Americans for Freedom.
 He majored in journalism at the University of Oregon, where he worked on the student newspaper, the Oregon Daily Emerald, as managing editor.
 While an undergraduate he came out publicly as gay, and ran for student office with the slogan "Come out for Shilts."
 He became the leader of the Eugene Gay People's Alliance.
 Randy Shilts was one of the first openly gay journalists to write for a major US newspaper.
 His writing focused on LGBT issues, including the struggle for gay rights.